subu250/IndieCosmeticProducts/DesignDocuments/userStories.md

 Signed - in user, User can delete products. *

-### Search for Locations
+### Search for Catalog

-Signed-in user can can search for a Locations. *
+Signed-in user can can search for a Product Catalog. *

-### Edit and Delete Locations

-User can update and delete a location to search for the products.

 *Denotes Minimum Viable Product (MVP)